Earl Foreman: Basketball

 In August 1973, Foreman, again motivated by the Squires' indebtedness, traded Erving and Willie Sojourner to the New York Nets for George Carter, the rights to Kermit Washington and $1 million.
 Discussing his sales and trades of the Squires' best players, Foreman said, "It's not a pleasant thing to hear, but I did what I had to do out of necessity.
 This is not a public utility.
 I can't ask for a fare increase when things go bad."
 The Squires signed center Swen Nater but then sold Nater to the San Antonio Spurs for a draft pick and $300,000.
 Just after Gervin played in the 1974 ABA All-Star Game (which the Squires hosted), it was announced that Foreman had sold Gervin to the San Antonio Spurs for $225,000.
 Legal action ensued but Gervin ended up with the Spurs.

 By that time, the constant selling off of the team's star players had a major effect on the Squires' dwindling fan base.
 The team finished the 1973–74 season with a record of 28–56 which actually was good for fourth place in the Eastern Division, but the Squires lost in the first round of the 1973 ABA Playoffs to the New York Nets in five games.

 During the ensuing off season Barry Parkhill of the Squires, angry about bouncing paychecks filed suit against Foreman, the Squires and the ABA for $24,000 in back pay and $360,000 for anticipated breach of contract.
 Jack Ankerson became the Squires' general manager while the league then purchased the Squires franchise.
 In its last two years, the debt-ridden Squires finished 15–69 both seasons, the worst records in ABA history, and failed to make the playoffs.
 The team came to an end on May 11, 1976, after its failure to pay a $75,000 league assessment.
-Because of those circumstances, the Squires were not a part of the ABA–NBA merger which took place just weeks later.
+While there was no chance of a regional team being part of the ABA–NBA merger, the Squires' demise cost them a chance to be compensated when the merger took place just weeks later.